-In the late 1970s and early 1980s I had the world’s best summer job.
+In 1982 I had the world’s best summer job.
 Every working day I’d enter the security gates at the back of Canada’s largest theme park – Canada’s Wonderland it’s called – along with hundreds of other high school student employees.
 But where most of them would turn towards the rides or games or food stands where they worked, I headed in another direction.
 My job was in the rides maintenance department, working alongside mechanics and electricians who kept the rides running safely.
 The pay was better than the popcorn jockeys got, but there was an even bigger bonus as far as I was concerned.
-I was allowed to stay late after my shift and work on projects of my own in the fully equipped metalworking shop.
-And my favourite tool in the place was the wire feed welder.
+I was allowed to stay late after my shift and work on metal fabrication projects of my own in the fully equipped metalworking shop.
+No supervision, no hassles, just hours and hours on my own with industrial-grade tools.
+My favourite tool at the time was the wire feed MIG welder.

-Back then, machines like these were made strictly for industrial use, with a whopping price tag to match.
-But I had that wire feed welder all to myself and I used it to build all kinds of things, including the chrome-and-leather backrest and highway pegs on the 750cc Yamaha Virago motorcycle I still own.
-And while untrained, unsupervised 17-year-old kids probably never get the chance to slip so blatantly past the litigation lawyers these days, something even better has happened for those of us with a passion to create.
+The letters MIG stand for “metal inert gas” and it’s an amazing welding technology that almost anyone can learn to use well.
+Back then machines like these were made strictly for industrial use, with a whopping size and price tag to match.
+But I had that wire feed welder all to myself and I used it to build all kinds of things, including the chrome-and-leather backrest and highway pegs on the 750cc Yamaha Virago motorcycle I was customizing.
+And while untrained, unsupervised 18-year-old kids probably never get the chance to slip so blatantly past the litigation lawyers these days, something even better has happened for those of us with a passion to create.

-What separates wire feed welders from other more difficult-to-use electric weldering tools is automatic wire feeding.
+One thing that separates wire feed MIG welders from other more difficult-to-use electric weldering tools is automatic feeding of the welding wire.
 Press the trigger on the hand-held gun and a strand of fresh wire extends out the tip.
 And since this wire is electrically energized, a blue arc jumps from the tip of the wire to the grounded work piece you’re welding.
 This arc generates heat that melts the wire and the surrounding metal.
 Move the gun along the seam you’re joining and the melting and deposition continues, using up the wire as it extends out of the gun afresh.
 Bottom line: a nice, neat weld even if you’re not a professional.
 Excellent results are embarrassingly easy to create.

 Besides ease of use, there are three other unique features of wire feed welders.
 First, they work exceptionally well on thin metal.
 Traditional stick-type electric welders can be hard to control in applications like these, making it challenging to join thin metal without burning holes through the material.